AvtsVivek/WindowsProcessInjectectionCourse/src/tasks/405800-SimpleShellCode/ReadMe.md

 # C# CSharp Process Injection

-This repository contains examples of process injection techniques implemented in C#.
-The examples demonstrate how to inject shellcode into a target process using various methods.

-This example is not running on my laptop because of Windows Defender.
+1. This example is not running on my laptop because of Windows Defender.
 You can try it on a VM.
 You need to disable Windows Defender or add an exclusion for the compiled executable.

+2. To run this example, un comment the code.

 The following are the steps to exclude the folder in Windows Defender: